Artenes/springbootstudy/README.md

 # TO DO

-- add api keys management for client access and track usage

-- deal with logging and monitoring
+# stress tests

+- see how to do stress test on spring boot app
 - check about caching - Cache-Control header
 - deal with rate limit

-- check about graphql

-- get back to OpenAPI/Swagger
+- load balance

+# security

 - check about CORS

+# log and monitoring

+- logstash, kibana and elasticsearch
+- logs configuration for production (identify logs by user uuid maybe?)

+# notification channels

+- message queues
+- emails
+- sms
+- slack/discord

+# others

 - add support to check style

-- see how to do stress test on spring boot app

 - practice regex?

 - check about docker

-- create admin application
+- improve admin endpoint and change authentication to password
   - manage users
   - manage admins
   - different auth process
   - manage api keys
+  - allow creation of access keys for tests

+- create empty sample project based on this one

+- deploy application to AWS

 - write about everything

-- create empty sample project based on this one
+- check about graphql

+- get back to OpenAPI/Swagger

 # Explanations